nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The input ID is invalid.
+The input INDEX is invalid.

     * 3a1.
 Sellah shows an error message.